Trial sex ed program not ready to take off officially in Quebec

 Proulx also said that he feels the program has underlying value and plans to add more schools to the sex ed project in the coming years-- hopefully making it obligatory learning by the fall of 2018.

-The orginal idea pitched in 2015 called for sex ed classes to take place for students in grades one, three, five, seven, nine, and eleven.
+The original idea pitched in 2015 called for sex ed classes to take place for students in grades one, three, five, seven, nine, and eleven.